 Dewis Centre for Independent Living provides a calendar of training events, including disability equality training and courses in various aspects of care.

 The Social Services Improvement Agency has developed an extensive range of learning from current and past work programmes and makes it available in their Learning Library.

 There are good quality training courses free on line at Social Care TV.

 There is an extensive list of available training resources published by the Social Care Institute for Excellence.

-Your Social Care Workforce Development Partnership Team are:
+Contact your Social Care Workforce Development Partnership Team on: